David Weir (athlete): Summer Paralympics 2012

 The next day, 6 September 2012, Weir triumphed once again in the 800m final, his third gold medal of the games.
 Once again Weir was defending a title he had won four years previously in Beijing.
 In front of an 80,000 crowd in the Olympic stadium, he clocked a time of 1:37.63 to claim his third track gold in five days.
 Weir said after the race, "They're all special.
 I've defended my title in both the distances I've won and now I've got a gold in the 5,000; I only got bronze in Beijing.
 I feel like I'm on top of the world at the moment."

 Great Britain's last gold medal of the Paralympic games was won by Weir.
 After nine days of gruelling competition on the track, competing in and winning the 800, 1,500 and 5,000-meter titles Weir won the marathon on the final day of the games in a time of 1:30:20.

 In the 2012 Summer Paralympic games, Weir took part in seven races in ten days and completed 35.3 miles in his pursuit of four gold medals for team paralympic GB.

 Weir carried the Great Britain flag at the closing ceremony of the 2012 Summer Paralympics, sharing this honour with cyclist Sarah Storey.

 For his performance at the Games, Weir won Best Male at the Paralympic Sport Awards.

 Summer Paralympics 2016

 Weir failed to win any medals, having finished fifth in the 400m, fourth in the 1500m, sixth in the T54 800m, and did not finish the marathon due to a collision early on in the race.
 He retired from track racing soon afterwards, with the intention of his final race being at the following year's London Marathon.

 Summer Paralympics 2020

 Weir was a late addition to the British team for the postponed 2020 Summer Paralympics in Tokyo on 21 July 2021.
 The other additions were Jonnie Peacock, Kadeena Cox and Libby Clegg.

+Summer 2024 Paralympics

+At the 2024 Summer Paralympics held in Paris, France, Weir competed in the 1500 metres, 5000 metres and marathon.

+In the 1500 metres, Weir came 6th in his heat, failing to make it through to the final.
+In the 5000 metres, Weir came 8th.
+In the marathon he came 5th.

+After 28 years of competing at the Paralympic Games and 7 Paralympics, Paris was his last.